-Erico is deeply committed to sustainable directions for community health.
+He is deeply committed to sustainable directions for community health.

-Erico’s herbalism workshops have been featured at the Breitenbush Herbal Conference, The Portland Plant Medicine Gathering, The Dandelion Seed Conference, the Northwest Herbal Fair, Tryon Life Community Farm and the Montana Herb Gathering
+In addtion to co-founding the Elderberry School in 2007, Erico’s herbalism workshops have been featured at the Breitenbush Herbal Conference, The Portland Plant Medicine Gathering, The Dandelion Seed Conference, the Northwest Herbal Fair, Tryon Life Community Farm and the Montana Herb Gathering

-Erico has served on the Board of Trustees of Tryon Life Community Farm, and The Olympia Free Herbal Clinic, and the Oregon Acupuncture Association.
+Erico has served on the Board of Trustees of Tryon Life Community Farm, The Olympia Free Herbal Clinic, and the Oregon Acupuncture Association.
 He is a faculty member at the Oregon College of Oriental Medicine.